 DIVIDEND

-The Company’s Board of Directors approved a Dividend Distribution Policy on May 30, 2022, as per the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015.
-The Policy is available on the Company’s website: https://www.shivalikbimetals.com/images/pdf/Dividend-Distribution-Policy.pdf
+The Board of Directors of the Company had approved a Dividend Distribution Policy, in accordance with the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015.
+The Policy is available on the Company’s website: https://www. shivalikbimetals.com/about-us.php?pageId=32

-In terms of the Policy, equity shareholders of the Company may expect dividends, if the Company has surplus funds and after considering the relevant internal and external factors enumerated in the Policy for declaration of dividends.
+In terms of the policy, equity shareholders of the Company may expect dividend, if the Company has surplus funds and after taking into consideration the relevant internal and external factors enumerated in the policy for declaration of dividends.

-Further, based on the Company’s performance, the Directors have recommended a final dividend of ' 1.00 (i.e. @ 50% of the nominal value of the share) per Equity Share of the face value of ' 2/- each for the financial year March 31, 2024, which will be paid subject to approval of members in the annual general meeting, the final dividend on equity shares would entail a cash outflow of ' 5.76 Crores.
+Further reinforcing shareholder returns, the Directors have proposed a final dividend of ' 1.50/- per equity share (75% of the nominal value) for the financial year ended March 31, 2025, subject to approval at the annual general meeting, this final dividend will entail a cash outflow of ' 8.65 Crores.

 The Board of Directors has decided to retain the entire amount of Profit in the Profit & Loss account.
-Accordingly, the Company has not transferred any amount to the “Reserves” for the year ended March 31,2024.
+Accordingly, the company has not transferred any amount to the “Reserves” for the year ended March 31,2025.

 PUBLIC DEPOSITS